Crawford makes 48 saves in Blackhawks’ 2-0 win vs. Canadiens

 Carey Price stopped 22 shots for the Canadiens, who have dropped four of their last five games to fall out of a playoff spot.
 Price has played in 18 of the last 19 games for Montreal, which outshot Chicago 48-24.

-With the loss, Montreal’s playoff chances are dwindling in the Eastern Conference.
-The Canadiens are three points out of the second wild-card spot with 10 games remaining in the season — five each at home and on the road.
+The Canadiens (37-28-7) are three points out of the second wild-card spot with 10 games remaining in the season — five of those are on the road.

+Carolina is in the first wild-card spot with 85 points, one point ahead of Columbus.
+The Canadiens are on the outside looking in with 81 points.

+“Our backs are against the wall,” captain Shea Weber said.
+“We have to find a way to win.
+Everyone is frustrated.
+We want to win and we’re not winning, so it’s tough.
+We have to find a way to score goals.”

 Crawford needed to be on his game all night.
 Midway through the second period, the Blackhawks goalie made back-to-back saves on Paul Byron and Andrew Shaw.
 Two minutes later, he robbed Artturi Lehkonen in close with the glove.